masesgroup/PLCOnNet/src/documentation/articles/roadmap.md

 ---
-title: Roadmap of PLC4X suite for .NET
+title: Roadmap of .NET suite for PLC4X™
-_description: Describes the current roadmap of PLC4X suite for .NET
+_description: Describes the current roadmap of .NET suite for PLC4X™
 ---

-# PLC4Net roadmap
+# PLCOnNet roadmap

 The roadmap can be synthetized in the following points:

-* PLC4Net:
+* PLCOnNet:
-  - [x] Add more classes in PLC4Net to simplify management from .NET
+  - [x] Add more classes in PLCOnNet to simplify management from .NET
   - [x] Cover missing Listener
-* PLC4NetCLI:
+* PLCOnNetCLI:
   - [x] REPL shell
   - [x] run Main-Class
   - [x] execute C# scripts
-* PLC4NetPS:
+* PLCOnNetPS:
   - [x] Add more cmdlets
   - [ ] Scripts